KangLin/RabbitRemoteControl/docs/Compile/Windows.md

 - The CMake parameters:
   + RabbitCommon_DIR: RabbitCommon source-code location
+  + BUILD_CLIENT: Compile client. the default is ON
+  + BUILD_SERVICE: Compile service. the default dependency is whether there is a QtService
+  + BUILD_PLUGINS: Compile plugins. the default is ON
+  + BUILD_APP: Compile applaction. the default is ON
   + BUILD_DOCS: Build docmenets. the default is OFF
+  + BUILD_SHARED_LIBS: Compile shared libraries. the default is ON
   + BUILD_FREERDP：If compile FreeRDP. the default is OFF
-  + BUILD_QUIWidget: Use frameless widget as main widget. the default is OFF
-  + BUILD_SHARED_LIBS: Compile shared libraries. the default is ON
   + WinPR_DIR: [FreeRDP installation path]/lib/cmake/WinPR2
   + FreeRDP_DIR: [FreeRDP installation path]/lib/cmake/FreeRDP2
   + FreeRDP-Client_DIR: [FreeFRP installation path]/lib/cmake/FreeRDP-Client2
+  + BUILD_RABBITVNC: Compile RabbitVNC. the default is ON
   + RabbitVNC_DIR: [RabbitVNC installation path]/lib/cmake/RabbitVNC
+  + BUILD_TigerVNC: Compile TigerVNC. the default is ON
   + TigerVNC_DIR: [TigerVNC installation path]/lib/cmake/tigervnc
+  + BUILD_LibVNCServer: Compile LibVNCServer. the default is ON
   + LibVNCServer_DIR: [libvncserver installation path]/lib/cmake/LibVNCServer
   + libdatachannel_DIR: [libdatachannel installation path]/lib/cmake/LibDataChannel
   + QXmpp_DIR=[QXmpp installation path]/lib/cmake/qxmpp